-- You can borrow anytime you are traveling abroad (business or personal) - Department of State.
+- Can borrow anytime you are traveling abroad (business or personal) and encourage this • - advisory designated by the US Department of State.

 How do I submit a request?

 • Using loaner device is more straight forward than the complex process of configuring your personal device • Less risk with loss/loss/theft or confiscation.
 IS&T can lock or wipe the devices to protect the data they contain